Evolutionary NAS with Gene Expression Programming of Cellular Encoding: Experiments

 \subsection{Training Details}

 Each network begins with 3$\times$3 convolution stem with output channel size $C$, followed by three blocks denoted as $B$=$[b_1,b_2,b_3]$\textemdash each block $i$ consist of repeated cell of $b_i$ times with max-pooling layer inserted between them to downsample\textemdash then a classifier.
-The max-pooling reduces the feature maps of each block by halve and doubles the channels.
+The max-pooling reduces the feature maps of each block by a half.
+The channels are doubled after each max-pooling operation.

 During search, the CIFAR-10 50k training set was split into 40k training and 10k validation subsets with normalization.
 We used relatively small network with $C$=16 and $B$=[1, 1, 1].
-Each candidate network was trained on the training subset and evaluated on the validation subset to determine its fitness value using 1-cycle policy in Smith~\shortcite{Leslie_2018:onecycle} with Adam optimizer.
+Each candidate network was trained on the training subset and evaluated on the validation subset to determine its fitness value using 1-cycle policy in Smith~\cite{Leslie_2018:onecycle} with Adam optimizer.
 The learning rate was set to go from 0.004 to 0.1 linearly while the momentum goes from 0.95 to 0.85 linearly in phase one, then in phase two, the learning rates follows cosine annealing from 0.1 to 0, whereas the momentum goes from 0.85 to 0.95 with the same annealing.
 The weight decay was set to 0.0004, batch size to 128 and training epochs to 25.

 After the search, we set $C$=40 and each evolutionary-discovered cell was repeatedly stacked to build large CNN architectures subject to model size constraint $\mathcal{T}_{params}$$\leq$3.5M.
 We trained each CNN architecture from scratch on the training and validation subsets for 800 epochs, and reported the classification error on the CIFAR-10 10k test dataset.
 The learning rate remained as during search for the first 350 epochs, and was reset to go from 0.00012 to 0.003 in phase one and 0.003 to 0 in phase two of 1-cycle policy.
-We augmented the training subset as in He {\it et al.}~\shortcite{he_2016:drl}, and the other hyperparameters remained the same as during search.
+We augmented the training subset as in He {\it et al.}~\cite{he_2016:drl}, and the other hyperparameters remained the same as during search.